 The evaluations determine if there is a need or a change that should to occur within the organization.

-7 Ways to Compare Job Evaluations & Employee Evaluations
+7 Ways To Compare Job Evaluations & Employee Evaluations

 The job evaluation, or performance plan, is designed specifically to identify requirements to complete an assigned task.
 The employee evaluation, or appraisal form, is designed to measure the performance of the employee who is doing the task.